ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

     seqconverter -I fasta -O nexus data/processed/genera/Goura/cytb.aligned.fasta > data/processed/genera/Goura/cytb.nexus
     ~~~

-    - **Maximum parsimony phylogram using PAUP:**
+    - **Consensus tree with branch support values:**
-    We created a maximum parsimony phylogram in PAUP using a heuristic search(hsearch).
+    We searched for equally parsimonious unrooted trees in PAUP using a heuristic search (hsearch) with optimality criterion set to 'parsimony'.
 The root method was set to 'midpoint'.
 We set 'increase=auto' to allow PAUP to store an unlimited number of trees, used the branch-swapping algorithm 'tree-bisection-reconnection' (TBR) as described in 'Week 5: Consensus trees' of course 22115 by Anders Gorm Pedersen at DTU Health Tech [^1]:

     ~~~bash
     paup> execute data/processed/genera/Goura/cytb.nexus